Felix-Monteiro/Public-Procurement-DAO/README.md

         5. Execute

 - It is recommended to Delegate GT tokens to the Voting Account before each vote in order to activate checkpoints and have voting power tracket.
 Each Delegation provides 1 GT to the Voting Account.
+- In the deployed version, the voting period is set for 12 blocks, approximately 3 minutes in the Goerli test net.